VERITASDesign & Build

 • Planned change orders to make up the margin

 When comparing bids, ask each contractor to walk through their spec line by line.
-A $15,000 spread on a kitchen remodel is usually explained by material differences or missing scope items, not negotiating skill.
+Differences in proposals are usually explained by material differences or missing scope items, not negotiating skill.

 Step 4: Red Flags to Walk Away From